 What have I learned in the last 2 years?

-Be mindful of my credit card spending even if I can afford to pay it full and on-time.
+Be mindful of my credit card spending even if I can afford to pay it fully and on time.

 Frugality, I now have a 2-year worth of financial regrets.
 To make up for those regrets, my goal this year would be to SAVE and INVEST for my daughter’s college education and my husband’s retirement while we still have access to a lot of income.

-Well, I’m doing my first steps now by reading your blog (and other blogs and sites) to be more financial literate.
+Well, I’m doing my first steps now by reading your blog (and other blogs and sites) to be more financially literate.